Habitat Management for West Virginia's Pollinators

 Instead of turning first to chemicals to control pest plants and insects, land managers should consider integrated pest management.
 IPM is a strategy that employs three phases to address pest problems: use cultural practices to prevent pests; take the time to monitor and identify any pests that occur; and use pest controls (chemical or non) only when a certain threshold of pest activity is reached.

 When, after exhausting other options, pesticides are used, follow the label guidelines closely and use application methods that minimize damage to pollinator populations.
 Those can include spraying at night, never spraying when plants are blooming or on windy days, mowing or removing flowering weeds from fields before spraying crops to remove the pollinator attractants, and spraying chemicals that are specific to the pest instead of using broad-spectrum pesticides.
-Whenever pests become an issue, always ask your local WVU Extension Service agent for the approach that will be least harmful to pollinators.
+Whenever pests become an issue, always ask your local WVU Extension agent for the approach that will be least harmful to pollinators.

 Provide Foraging Habitat for Adult Pollinators